open-wc/open-wc/packages/testing-helpers/README.md

 ## Customize the fixture container

-Ordinarily, `fixture` will render your template as a child of a plain `<div>` element on karma's test runner page:
+Ordinarily, `fixture` will render your template as a child of a plain `<div>` element on the test page:

 ```js
 const el = await fixture(html`<my-el></my-el>`);